dagfs/dagfs.github.io/cfp/react-summit/2023/design-systems.md

 ## Summary

-This talk is looking into the ideas and processes at the core of design systems and how understanding them will benefit you.
+This talk will look into the ideas and processes at the core of design systems and how understanding them will benefit you and your team.

+The core idea of design systems is to have a framework for making and documenting decisions.
+The truth this talk will present is that no framework will replace collaboration and ownership, not even design systems.

-This talk is for the teams that have a design system, want's to create one or think it is a waste of time.
+This talk is for the teams that have a design system, want's to create one or think they are waste of time.

 ## abstract